apache/servicemix4-nmr/examples/nmr/README.txt

 ---------------------------------
 cd this example folder
 mvn install
+Launch the karaf by running
+  bin/karaf
-Launch the ServiceMix Kernel by running bin/servicemix in the root dir of this distribution.
+in the root dir of this distribution.

 When inside the console, just run the following commands to install the
 example:

-  features/install examples-nmr
+  features:install examples-nmr

 If you have all the bundles available in your local repo, the installation of the example will be very fast, otherwise it may take some time to